Cannon Fodder 2: Development

+Reception

-ReceptionCannon Fodder 2 retains the same mechanics and core gameplay of its predecessor, prompting reviewers to say: "It's still as wonderfully playable as it ever was", and to acknowledge "all the amazing control and playability" of the original.
+Cannon Fodder 2 retains the same mechanics and core gameplay of its predecessor, prompting reviewers to say: "It's still as wonderfully playable as it ever was", and to acknowledge "all the amazing control and playability" of the original.
 Reviewers complained about the lack of plot, with Amiga Power stating: "There's little explanation as to why you're doing this time-travelling and absolutely none in the game.
 As a result, the game doesn't hang together".
 AUI called the plot "pointless", while Amiga Computing called it a "slight problem", saying "you have to guess what is going on in the game because there's no plot explanation [...] it's all very confusing!"

 The game is markedly more difficult than its predecessor.
 Amiga Format called this "good/bad news", whereas The One directed its "major criticism" at the difficulty level, saying that "some of the levels are quite simply horrendous", and that the game is "close to being intensely frustrating at times".
 Amiga Computing also felt the high difficulty to be the "biggest problem": "I like a game to get progressively harder rather than getting virtually impossible after just four missions".
 Amiga Format also criticised the difficulty and felt "some of the levels are a bit of a drag".
 Amiga Power was annoyed at the early tutorial missions, finding them redundant, but otherwise noted the increased challenge as a positive, and said: "The original game went in pulses of fiendishly hard and stupidly simple levels, but in CF2 the difficulty curve's, well, more of a curve".
 The reviewer praised the clever level design, explaining: "The levels penalise you for taking the obvious route and reward you for trying an obscure approach [...] loads of levels make you think before you move, injecting puzzle elements into the killing", citing the example of traps with empty vehicles as bait.
 The reviewer praised the smaller, tighter levels with a difficulty curve within those levels: "gung-ho" sections building to tactical play against tougher enemies.
 He compared this favourably with the first game: "The level design is consistently better", in particular the "Beirut, Mediaevil and Chicago levels look and play wonderfully".
 He nevertheless felt the thematic shifts lacked coherence and atmosphere.